-Gov't sets up new body to assess youth policy implementation - The Scoop
+Gov't sets up new body to assess implementation of youth policy - The Scoop

 Legislative Council member YB Khairunnisa Ash’ari has been appointed to lead the group, the minister said during the launch of the youth policy.

-The four core strategies in the youth blueprint included: 1) nationwide cooperation, 2) culture of unity, 3) education, accessibility and suitable employment, as well as 4) youth empowerment.
+The four core strategies outlined in the youth blueprint are: nationwide cooperation; culture of unity, education, accessibility and suitable employment; as well as youth empowerment.

-The National Youth Policy and Strategy 2020-2035 aims to ensure the youth development guidelines formulated in the 2002 National Youth Policy remain relevant, while taking into account the impact of globalisation and the Fourth Industrial Revolution, YB Dato Hj Aminuddin said.
+The latest policy book aims to ensure the relevance of the National Youth Policy created in 2002, while taking into account the impact of globalisation and the Fourth Industrial Revolution, YB Dato Hj Aminuddin said.

 The minister said the new policy includes multi-agency action plans, deliverables, key performance indicators and input from youth associations.